Jemoka/blag/content/posts/KBhmapping_reduction.md

 -   Atm is recognizable but not decidable
 -   EmptyTM is not recognizable
 -   EqualTM (if a pair of TM is equal) is not recognizable
+-   if A &lt;= B, if A is undecidable, then B is undecidable
+-   if A &lt;= B, if A is unrecognizable, then B is unrecognizable
+-   if A &lt;= B, B is decidable, then A is decidable
+-   if A &lt;= B, B is recognizable, then A is recognizable